- Expertly Crafted

-The Hiking and Glamping in Bhutan Itinerary introduces you to the beauty of Bhutan.
-Visit monasteries and soak up the incredible scenery, as well as stay in some of the best accommodation available.
+The Hiking and Glamping in Bhutan Itinerary introduce you to the beauty of Bhutan.
+Visit monasteries and soak up the incredible scenery, as well as stay in some of the best accommodations available.
 Birdwatchers should look out for the beautiful Himalayan Monal Pheasant.

 Upon arrival at the airport, you’ll be met by a representative and privately transferred to your hotel, a journey which takes you past dramatic pine-clad valleys and snow-tipped ranges.

 Once you’ve settled in, your first outing into the Kingdom begins with a sightseeing tour of Paro, allowing you to become customised with your surroundings and to acclimatise to the rarefied air at this altitude.

 Paro – Punakha